LucFr1746/LLibrary/README.md

 ## Question

 <details>
-<summary>Why 1.21.1 - 1.21.x ?</summary>
+<summary>Why 1.21.2 - 1.21.x ?</summary>

-Due to Spigot 1.21.1-R0.1-SNAPSHOT having an API named "Menu Type", we decided to use that to create the **Inventory Builder API**.
-This makes the builder more flexible, and able to create multiple types of inventories.
+- Due to Spigot 1.21.1-R0.1-SNAPSHOT having an API named **"Menu Type"**, we decided to use that to create the **Inventory Builder API**.
+This makes the builder more flexible and able to create multiple types of inventories.

+- Due to Spigot 1.21.2-R0.1-SNAPSHOT having an API named **"Damage Resistant"**, ItemStack will be able to have damage-resistant flags.
+Ex: "DamageTypeTags.IS_FIRE" makes the item stack immune to fire.

 </details>

 <details>
 <summary>Has this added any features to the server ?</summary>

-This added some in-game quality of life such as:
+This added some in-game quality of life, such as:
 - A GUI that helps you modify item stack in-game, you can customize all of the GUI like text, and toggle the functions of the GUI or disable this GUI in the config file.
-Of course, the GUI has permission to open and per function permission if you want to customize more.
+Of course, the GUI has permission to open and per-function permission if you want to customize more.
 Who knows!

 </details>